DinendraAV/Hierarchical-honeycomb-panel-design-and-analysis/README.md

 # Hierarchical-honeycomb-panel-design-and-analysis
  This study explores a **novel biomimetic honeycomb structure** inspired by natural hexagonal patterns found in honeycombs and spider webs.
-Using **SOLIDWORKS**, a conventional honeycomb core is designed, and three advanced honeycomb variants are developed.
+Adopting these biomimetic principles, with the aid of primarily **SOLIDWORKS** and **ANSYS SpaceClaim 2024**, a conventional honeycomb core is designed, and three hierarchical honeycomb variants namely first order, second order and the third order are designed.
+The panels were assembled between face sheets for a sandwich composite specimen.
 Each variant incorporates hierarchical hexagonal infill patterns interconnected by web-like frameworks resembling **spider cobwebs**.

 The composite structure consists of:

 Face Sheets: **Carbon Fibre-Polyether Ether Ketone (CF-PEEK)** Core Material: **Aluminium 7075 T6**
 Mechanical performance is evaluated through a **static three-point bending test** using ANSYS 2024 R1 to analyze flexural behavior, focusing on parameters like stiffness and weighted stiffness.
-Results are compared to conventional honeycomb designs, demonstrating:
+Results of each hierarchical honeycomb panel are compared to conventional honeycomb designs and the data is tabulated for comparison.

-Significant improvements in stiffness-to-weight ratio Enhanced structural performance through geometric modifications The findings highlight the effectiveness of biomimetic design principles in optimizing material performance for aerospace applications, where weight efficiency and structural integrity are paramount.
+The findings highlight the effectiveness of biomimetic design principles in optimizing material performance for aerospace applications, where weight efficiency and structural integrity are paramount.
 By emulating natural geometries, this research paves the way for the development of innovative, high-performance materials that achieve a balance between strength, weight, and durability.

 ## Table of Contents